 Due to their small size enabling easy installation to existing structures (like sheds or roofs) and affordability the sensors were observed to be well suited to building a sensor network at densely populated urban area.
-The BC measurements have been conducted since 1970s and thus the used measurement techniques are relatively mature and well known, which helps in the data intepretationinterpretation significantly.
+The BC measurements have been conducted since 1970s and thus the used measurement techniques are relatively mature and well known, which helps in the data interpretation significantly.
 However, still in the field study, several issues were observed.
-The performance of the dualspot correction should be evaluated before field campaigns for small scale sensors-that have the capability for this correction.
-Due to the small size and much lower flow rates the sensors show significant instability in the determination of the correction parameter k-with the available methods.
-In this study during the intercomparison measurements with the dualspot corrections were unstable in temperature and RH controlled environment.
+The performance of the https://doi.org/10.5194/ar-2024-12 dualspot correction should be evaluated before field campaigns for small scale sensors.
+Due to the small size and much lower flow rates the sensors show significant instability in the determination of the correction parameter k.
+In this study during the intercomparison measurements the dualspot correction was unstable in temperature and RH controlled environment.
 During deployment measurements changes in temperature caused additional errors in the measurements of the individual spots which were amplified by the dualspot correction.
 This effect is especially important with sensors like the MA200 and MA350, which by default give the measurement result as the dualspot corrected data.